ljacobsson/samp-cli/README.md

 * EventRule [AWS::Events::Rule]
 * EventBridgeToToSnsPolicy [AWS::SNS::TopicPolicy]

-We've identified that `OrderPutFunction` and `OrderTable` together make up a reusable pattern that we want to share, so we run `sam-patterns share`:
+We've identified that `OrderPutFunction` and `OrderTable` together make up a reusable pattern that we want to share, so we run `samp share`:

 ![Demo](images/share-select-components.png)